He might be the Clark Kent of bow hunters. Nome resident Mark

 will find in the City of Golden Beaches.
 Not everyone knows that

-when they become acquainted with Smith, they are actually meeting someone who is
+when they meet Smith, they are actually in the presence of someone who is

 considered world-class at his sport.

 Last weekend Smith and his wife Lesli flew to the Super Slam

 Convention in Reno, Nevada where Smith was honored for some of his

 accomplishments.
 According to measurement criteria used by Safari